Cyclograpsus lavauxi: Distribution and habitat

-Habitat preferences

-C. lavauxi occurs in a multitude of habitats including boulders, under stones and on beaches ranging from exposed coasts to sheltered bays.
-It is a fairly common crab on New Zealand shores and typically outnumbers the larger common rock crab species.
-It can be found near the littoral sea fringe where it is wetted only slightly or not at all.
-It has also been found in intertidal levels, mudflats, estuaries and rocky shores.
-Older individuals are often found higher on the foreshore or mudflats than younger individuals while younger crabs prefer the lower lines of the foreshore and mudflats.
-During the summer months, all C. lavauxi move down into the lower foreshore line.
+C. lavauxi can be found in a variety of environments, including boulders, under stones, and on beaches ranging from exposed shores to protected bays.
+It is a common crab on New Zealand beaches, outnumbering the larger common rock crab species.
+It is found near the littoral sea margin, where it is only barely or not at all wetted.
+It has also been discovered on mudflats, estuaries, and rocky coastlines.
+Younger crabs prefer the lower lines of the shoreline and mudflats, whereas older crabs prefer the higher lines of the foreshore and mudflats.
+During the summer, all C. lavauxi migrate to the lower foreshore line.

 Life cycle/phenology

-Reproduction

 The mating season of C. lavauxi is during the summer months from mid-October to late December.
 This mating season is highly synchronous within the population.
-The crabs are not monogamous and both females and males will mate multiple times during the breeding season.
+The crabs are not monogamous, and both females and males will mate multiple times during the breeding season.
 During this reproduction season, male-male competition is frequently displayed.
 Bigger males will often attack other males in the process of mating with a female, frequently giving the female an opportunity to escape.
 Likely due to this competition, mating pairs can be found under rocks to hide from other males who might interfere.

-Brockerhoff and McLay found that males approach a female and hold on to her carapace for an hour, after which there was a two-hour-long copulation.
+During mating, males approach a female and hold on to her carapace for an hour, after which there is a two-hour-long copulation.
 Oftentimes females will resist males and try to escape.

-Females only carry eggs between November and February and have a short reception time of fewer than 24 hours, or almost a week in captivity.
+Females carry eggs between November and February and have a short reception time of fewer than 24 hours, or almost a week in captivity.
 They oviposit their eggs in synchronization with others in the population within a four-week period, laying thousands of eggs in each batch.
 Females who are unable to mate during the breeding season are able to lay fertile eggs by storing sperm from the previous breeding season.
-This extra sperm was stored in the spermatheca after mating.
+This extra sperm is stored in the spermatheca after mating.
 Females only lay eggs once per mating season.

-The eggs initially are a dark purple colour after laying, but grow paler and have obvious black eyespots as they mature.
+The eggs initially are a dark purple colour, but grow paler and develop black eyespots as they mature.
 The eggs are 0.25-0.3 mm in diameter and hatch in about two months.
 Once hatched, the larvae are just over 1 mm in length.

-Moulting

 C. lavauxi tend to moult soon after the breeding season has ended, in late summer to early autumn.